The Hassle of Travel Rule Transacting with Non-Custodial Wallets

 An Automated Future

-Being easy to implement in non-custodial wallets, AOPP has been gaining popularity and becoming available to more cryptocurrency users since the beginning of 2021 (you can check which ones it supports here).
+Being easy to implement in non-custodial wallets, AOPP has been gaining popularity and becoming available to more cryptocurrency users since the beginning of 2021.
 This adoption enables VASPs to offer a better experience to their clients while building efficient and user-friendly compliance processes that do not hurt their profitability.

 AOPP was spearheaded by 21 Analytics, as we are always focusing on the new challenges our clients face to help improve their crypto service offerings.
 If you are interested in optimizing your company’s wallet ownership proof tactics, reach out to us here and see it in action.